codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 To run ARM pipelines in Codefresh, [open a free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) and then [contact sales](https://codefresh.io/contact-sales/) in order to enable ARM support.

-Once approved, your build environment will move to an ARM cluster, and therefore *all* your builds will be ARM enabled.
-This means that if you also want to keep using the normal Linux/x86 builds, it is best to create a second Codefresh account just for trying ARM support.
+Once approved, you will get access to a new runtime environment installed on an ARM cluster.
+This means that you will be able to run both ARM and Linux/x86 builds from the same Codefresh account by choosing the appropriate [pipeline settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-settings).

 ## Using ARM builders in Codefresh